Alluxio/alluxio/docs/en/Command-Line-Interface.md

 {% include Command-Line-Interface/ls.md %}

+`ls` loads the metadata for immedidate children of a directory.

 ## mkdir
 The `mkdir` command creates a new directory in Alluxio space.
 It is recursive and will create any nonexistent parent directories.
 Note that the created directory will not be created in the under